voxel51/fiftyone/docs/source/integrations/lightning_flash.rst

 .. note::

-    FiftyOne serializers support an optional
+    FiftyOne serializers have an optional
     :class:`return_filepath <flash:flash.core.classification.FiftyOneLabels>`
     flag that supports returning dicts that contain both the |Label| objects and the ``filepath`` of the associated media.